Henry Spira (1927 - 1998)

 ||"Their suffering is intense, widespread, expanding, systematic and socially sanctioned.
 And the victims are unable to organize in defence of their own interests."
 Henry Spira (1)

 Henry Spira is celebrated for his animal liberation campaigns and winning strategies.
-His friend and colleague Peter Singer said of him, “Henry Spira was the most effective activist of the modern animal rights movement” and wrote his biography as a tribute and to show people how to action animal liberation: Ethics into Action: Henry Spira and the animal rights movement
+His friend and colleague Peter Singer said of him, “Henry Spira was the most effective activist of the modern animal rights movement.”
+Singer wrote Spira's biography as a tribute to him and to show people how to action animal liberation: Ethics into Action: Henry Spira and the animal rights movement

 Spira was born in Belgium and his family settled in New York City when he was 13 to escape Nazi persecution of Jews.
 He served in the American army, worked on a car assembly line, and taught at a New York college.
 But his main occupation from age 16 was seafaring in the American merchant marine.
 As a seaman he fought for human rights against the then crooked and ruthless American maritime union and was thrown out of the navy for his troubles.
 While active in civil rights he even crossed the FBI, who put him under surveillance.